KSI5/SalesHub/README.md

 ## Overview

-SalesHub Interface is designed to facilitate efficient sales transactions in various retail settings.
+SalesHub is designed to facilitate efficient sales transactions in various retail settings.
 The system provides a user-friendly interface for cashiers to manage items, calculate totals, and generate receipts.
 Notable features include inactivity timeout to enhance security and automatic logout after a period of user inactivity.

 ## Features